sskaje/mh/README.md

 # MH
-A Memory Editor for iOS/OSX with JavaScript support
+A Memory Editor for iOS/maxOS with JavaScript support

 ## Requirement

-* mac OS / Mac OSX
+* macOS
 * Xcode
 * jailbroken iDevice if you want to try iOS versions
 * [linenoise](https://github.com/antirez/linenoise.git) for interactive cli tool